 Once your child is referred to us for evaluation and treatment, you'll work hand in hand with your physician as you learn more about your child's condition and determine the next steps.
 Treatment may involve a surgical procedure, hormone replacement therapy or both.
 We then provide long-term follow up with our experienced staff to ensure that the treatment is working for your child.

-One recent study on testicular torsion in newborn babies done at Children's demonstrated the potential value of scrotal ultrasounds with Doppler imaging, which can help rule out other possible problems.
+One recent study on testicular torsion in newborn babies done at Boston Children's demonstrated the potential value of scrotal ultrasounds with Doppler imaging, which can help rule out other possible problems.

-New treatments employed by Children's for undescended testicles—such as minimally invasive robotic surgery-have revolutionized the management of this condition and improved success rates considerably.
+New treatments employed by Boston Children's for undescended testicles—such as minimally invasive robotic surgery-have revolutionized the management of this condition and improved success rates considerably.

-Children's physicians are adept at diagnosing and treating children born with ambiguous genitalia through a combination of hormone replacement therapy and surgery.
+Boston Children's physicians are adept at diagnosing and treating children born with ambiguous genitalia through a combination of hormone replacement therapy and surgery.

 About 3 percent of boys are born with undescended testicles, which can lead to an inability to produce healthy sperm.
 They also carry an increased risk of developing testicular tumors.
 Laparoscopy, a type of minimally invasive surgery, can help identify where the testicles are in the body and help move them to their proper location.